KxSystems/docs/docs/ml/toolkit/clustering/algos.md

   // Connectivity-based models
-  .cure               Implementation of the CURE algorithm .hc                 Implemenation of hierarchical clustering
+  .cure               Implementation of the CURE algorithm .hc                 Implemenation of hierarchical clustering .dgram2clt          Conversion of dendrogram to clusters for hierarchical

   // Density-based models
   .dbscan             Implementation of density-based